jianglanni/ECS150/Report.md

 files.
 For the cases we should overwrite the given file, we use argument "w" in **freopen()**.
 For the cases we append output to existing contents, we use "a+" when calling the function.

+## Testing
+We used manual testing by typing in many different commands into the shell, and checked if the shell would response as our expectations.
+Then, we ran the script to test our code so that we could find out some minor errors we missed during the manual testing